megannma/Flashcard-Quiz-Creator/README.md

 # Instructions for Grader

-- You can generate the first required event related to adding Xs to a Y by selecting the popup menu item labelled "Add flash card".
+- You can generate the first required event related to adding Xs to a Y by selecting the popup menu item labelled "Add flash card", then entering text into the text fields for Question and Answer, checking the box displayed if you want to flag your flash card, and then clicking the button labelled "Add".
-- You can generate the second required event related to adding Xs to a Y by selecting the popup menu item labelled "Delete flash card".
+- You can generate the second required event related to adding Xs to a Y by selecting the popup menu item labelled "Delete flash card", entering the index corresponding to the flash card you want to delete, and then clicking the button labelled "Delete".
 - You can locate my visual component by clicking the buttons labelled "Save to file," "Load from file," or by adding/deleting a flash card.
 - You can save the state of my application by clicking the button labelled "Save to file".
 - You can reload the state of my application by clicking the button labelled "Load from file".